self-host/self-host/README.md

     + The only dependency is on PostgreSQL.
 - Compiled binaries (Go).
 - Designed to scale with demand.
-    + Domain can be hosted on separate PostgreSQL DBMS.
+    + You can host domains on separate PostgreSQL machines.
     + You can scale the Self-host API to as many instances as you require.
     + The Program Manager and its Workers can be scaled as needed.
 - Can be hosted in your environment.